-IB learners strive to be:
+As IB learners we strive to be:

-Inquirers They develop their natural curiosity.
-They acquire the skills necessary to conduct inquiry and research and show independence in learning.
-They actively enjoy learning and this love of learning will be sustained throughout their lives.
+Inquirers We develop our natural curiosity.
+We acquire the skills necessary to conduct inquiry and research and show independence in learning.
+We actively enjoy learning and this love of learning will be sustained throughout our lives.

-Knowledgeable They explore concepts, ideas and issues that have local and global significance.
-In so doing, they acquire in-depth knowledge and develop understanding across a broad and balanced range of disciplines.
+Knowledgeable We explore concepts, ideas and issues that have local and global significance.
+In so doing, we acquire in-depth knowledge and develop understanding across a broad and balanced range of disciplines.

-Thinkers They exercise initiative in applying thinking skills critically and creatively to recognize and approach complex problems, and make reasoned, ethical decisions.
+Thinkers We exercise initiative in applying thinking skills critically and creatively to recognize and approach complex problems, and make reasoned, ethical decisions.

-Communicators They understand and express ideas and information confidently and creatively in more than one language and in a variety of modes of communication.
-They work effectively and willingly in collaboration with others.
+Communicators We understand and express ideas and information confidently and creatively in more than one language and in a variety of modes of communication.
+We work effectively and willingly in collaboration with others.

-Principled They act with integrity and honesty, with a strong sense of fairness, justice and respect for the dignity of the individual, groups and communities.
-They take responsibility for their own actions and the consequences that accompany them.
+Principled We act with integrity and honesty, with a strong sense of fairness, justice and respect for the dignity of the individual, groups and communities.
+We take responsibility for our own actions and the consequences that accompany them.

-Open-minded They understand and appreciate their own cultures and personal histories, and are open to the perspectives, values and traditions of other individuals and communities.
-They are accustomed to seeking and evaluating a range of points of view, and are willing to grow from the experience.
+Open-minded We understand and appreciate our own cultures and personal histories, and are open to the perspectives, values and traditions of other individuals and communities.
+We are accustomed to seeking and evaluating a range of points of view, and are willing to grow from the experience.

-Caring They show empathy, compassion and respect towards the needs and feelings of others.
-They have a personal commitment to service, and act to make a positive difference to the lives of others and to the environment.
+Caring We show empathy, compassion and respect towards the needs and feelings of others.
+We have a personal commitment to service, and act to make a positive difference to the lives of others and to the environment.

-Risk-takers They approach unfamiliar situations and uncertainty with courage and fore thought, and have the independence of spirit to explore new roles, ideas and strategies.
-They are brave and articulate in defending their beliefs.
+Risk-takers We approach unfamiliar situations and uncertainty with courage and fore thought, and have the independence of spirit to explore new roles, ideas and strategies.
+We are brave and articulate in defending our beliefs.

-Balanced They understand the importance of intellectual, physical and emotional balance to achieve personal well-being for themselves and others.
+Balanced We understand the importance of intellectual, physical and emotional balance to achieve personal well-being for ourselves and others.

-Reflective They give thoughtful consideration to their own learning and experience.
-They are able to assess and understand their strengths and limitations in order to support their learning and personal development.
+Reflective We give thoughtful consideration to our own learning and experience.
+We are able to assess and understand our strengths and limitations in order to support our learning and personal development.

-copyright International Baccalaureate Organization 2006
+copyright International Baccalaureate Organization 2013